From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Background

 To compensate for a number of security threats~(see \cite{bellovin1995using, RFC3833}), DNS evolved to have the \textit{DNS Security Extensions} (DNSSEC), whose specifications underwent their final round of standardization~\cite{rfc4033,rfc4034,rfc4035} in 2005.
 DNSSEC overloads the hierarchical namespace of DNS with cryptographic key learning and verification.
-In its design, DNSSEC-enabled zones generate and manage their own public/private cryptographic key pairs, using any of a set of cryptographic algorithms (\ie cryptosystems) that are standardized for DNSSEC by the IETF.
+By design, DNSSEC-enabled zones generate and manage their own cryptographic key pairs using any set of DNSSEC standardized cryptosystems.
 Operators then encode the public portion of their key pair in a new RR type, {\tt DNSKEY}.
-DNSSEC specifies that zones should manage two separate classes of {\tt DNSKEY}s: Zone Signing Keys (ZSKs) to sign all of a zone's contents (\eg {\tt A} and {\tt NS} records), and Key Signing Keys (KSKs) that are only used to sign {\tt DNSKEY}s.
-While the cryptographic material used for these keys is fundamentally identical, their key life cycle management and roles are distinct.
-ZSK pairs are used every time data in a zone is changed and must be re-signed.
-The KSKs are used whenever {\tt DNSKEY}s are changed, and when KSKs change a new {\tt DS} record must be configured at a zone's hierarchical parent zone. \texttt{DNSKEY}s are used to verify cryptographic signatures that are generated by the \texttt{DNSKEY}s' corresponding private keys over \emph{sets} of RR data in each zone, called RRsets.
-Signatures are served in DNSSEC zones as {\tt RRSIG} records and are returned with each DNSSEC~response.
-An \texttt{RRSIG} definitively specifies its \emph{inception} and \emph{expiration} times to limit its period of validity, and to resist replay attacks.
-For any given zone the validity period of signatures over its RRs governs how often the records can change, while still being protected by DNSSEC, \ie cryptographically validated.
-Any other change outside this time frame can pose a security violation: for example, replacing a key before its expiration date while its generated signatures are still verifiable and within their lifetimes exposes that zone to replay attacks.
-Similarly, using a key before it becomes valid makes the validation process infeasible.
+A DNSSEC signature, an \texttt{RRSIG}, is generated by the respective private portion of a \texttt{DNSKEY} over each set of same-type RRs, called an \emph{RRSet}, and is always returned with each DNSSEC~response.
+An \texttt{RRSIG} specifies its \emph{inception} and \emph{expiration} times to limit its period of validity and to resist replay attacks.
+As these dates are defined in absolute values, DNSSEC implicitly requires ``loose time synchronization'' between authoritative nameservers and validating resolvers~\cite{RFC3833}.